 Most of the time when I need to create a PDF on the spur of the moment, or it’s on the fly.
-I use Apple’s built-in but somewhat secret PDF creation utility which I describe in detail in this post.
-But sometimes that simple method doesn’t work out well and the resulting PDF is laid out awkwardly or the PDF is unreadable.
+I use Apple’s built-in (but still somewhat secret PDF creation utility) which I describe in detail in this post.
+But sometimes that simple method doesn’t work out well and the resulting PDF is either laid out awkwardly or it’s unreadable.
 When that happens I usually move up to a higher level app…a paid ios app by Readdle Inc. called PDF Converter which I also describe in some detail in the aforementioned post.

 If you’re wondering what I’m doing with all of these PDF’s, it’s how I store data within Apple Notes.
 My other primary notes app is Evernote which offers a handy Web Clipping utility that allows you to select and save virtually any information from almost any webpage that you may encounter.
 In comparison, Apple Notes is pretty archaic!

-But, sometimes a webpage has a complex layout or it’s formatting is too convoluted graphically for even that paid app to work well.
-Today I discovered a great work around Using Readdle’s app for when that occurs.
+But, sometimes a webpage has a complex layout or it’s formatting is too convoluted graphically for even Readdle’s PDF Convertor app to work well.
+Today I discovered a great work around using Readdle’s app when that occurs.

 Example| Trying to Create a PDF of a Difficult or Uniquely Formatted Webpage

 Below are 3 examples which show exactly what I’m referring too.
 The first one (#1) is a PDF I created using Apple’s built-in print utility for ios.
 The PDF is a map of Kruger National Park in South Africa, created from this page which I’ve linked to here: Kruger National Park | South African Safari & Lodging Guide Created Using ios Utility

-Upon further exploration, I discovered that I could use this feature to copy the whole page onto the ‘invisible’ clipboard and then have the app convert that data into a PDF.
+Upon further exploration, I discovered that I could use this feature to copy the whole page onto the ‘invisible clipboard‘ and then have the app convert that data into a PDF.
 When I tried it I was pleasantly surprised to see that I was finally able to get the webpage for Kruger National Park cast onto a nicely formatted PDF!
-See example 3 below.